0xh3xa/Genetic-Algorithm/README.md

             mutation_percent_genes
         </td>
         <td>
-            Percentage of genes to mutate
-10% of the genes will be mutated
-It must be >0 and <=100
+            Percentage of genes to mutate, it must be >0 and <=100
         </td>
         <td>
             mutation_percent_genes = 10